 Building on that diversity, he next embraced the eclectic demands of music for film, television, radio, and theatre, composing and producing dozens of scores, themes, and sound tracks over the next 20 years—and laying the foundation for a deep interest in electroacoustic music.

-He spent more than a decade composing for and performing with the group, in configurations that included collaborations with Symphony Nova Scotia and with major international guest artists.
+He spent more than a decade composing for and performing with the ensemble, in configurations that included collaborations with Symphony Nova Scotia, and with major international guest artists.

-Steven also produced Upstream’s first CD, and served periodically on its Board of Directors, and as a co-Artistic Director.

-As a professional pianist, Naylor has also performed with the Canadian ‘avant jazz’ ensemble, The Paul Cram Orchestra at major jazz festivals, including Jazz em Agosto in Portugal, where the group recorded its second CD, Live in Lisbon.
+Steven produced Upstream’s first CD, and served periodically on its Board of Directors, and as a co-Artistic Director.
+He also performed with The Paul Cram Orchestra at major jazz festivals, including Jazz em Agosto in Portugal, where the group recorded its second CD, Live in Lisbon.

-- Independent composer of instrumental, mixed-media, and electroacoustic works; associate composer, Canadian Music Centre.
+- Independent composer of instrumental, mixed-media, and electroacoustic works (associate composer, Canadian Music Centre).

 - Adjunct Professor and affiliated researcher in the Acadia University School of Music.